TheCandidStartup/TheCandidStartup.github.io/_drafts/compiling-unreal-engine.md

 ### Forking the Repo

 I was a bit worried about this as [UnrealEngine](https://github.com/EpicGames/UnrealEngine) is a private repo in the [EpicGames](https://github.com/EpicGames) organization.
 When I agreed to the source code license, I also agreed that I would not expose the source to anyone that hadn't also agreed to the license.
+I'm using GitHub Free.
+Doesn't that mean all my repos have to be public?

+Turns out I'm behind the times.
+GitHub Free has supported private repos since 2020, with no limits on number of repos or collaborators.
+Even before then, GitHub had a cool feature where you could fork a private repo into a free account and it would be covered by the license of the account it was forked from.

+Forking took a few seconds in the GitHub web client.
+Only I have access, so you'll have to take my word that it's [there](https://github.com/TheCandidStartup/UnrealEngine).
+Ideally I would give access to the EpicGames [Developers team](https://github.com/orgs/EpicGames/teams/developers) which includes everyone that has agreed to the source license.
+Unfortunately, GitHub doesn't support cross-organization use of teams.

 ### Cloning the Repo

-* Wasn't sure whether I'd only need the release branch or be on the cutting edge, so decided to clone the whole repo
+{% capture dsk_url %}
+{% link _drafts/my-setup.md %}
+{% endcapture %}

+ I cloned the forked repo onto my [Windows PC]({{ dsk_url | append: "#14-mid-tower-micro-atx-pc" }}) using GitHub Desktop.
+I was given the choice of syncing one specific branch or the entire repo.
+I wasn't sure which branches I would end up needing so decided to take the whole thing.

-* Tried it late in my day (peak hours for US) and was only getting 1MB/s.
-Would have taken 8 hours
-* Tried again first thing in the morning (very much off peak in the US) and was getting up to 4.5 MB/s.
-Network adaptor was hitting 39 Mbps which is just over the 36 Mbps I should be getting.
+ I first tried it late in my day (so peak hours for the US) and was seeing transfer rates under 1 MB/s.
+I decided to try again in the morning (which is very much off peak in the US).
+Now I was getting up to 4.5 MB/s.
+My network adaptor was maxing out at 39 Mbps which is a little bit more than the 36 Mbps I should see with my [broadband package]({% link _posts/2023-04-10-fibre-broadband-install.md %}).

-* Took just over 2 hours, resulting in 26 GB of source code and 44 GB in the .git directory locally
+It took just over two hours to get everything transferred.
+The result was 26 GB of source code on disk with another 44 GB in the .git directory.

 ### Install Visual Studio 2022

+The Visual Studio installer has come a long way since I first installed Visual Studio 6 at the end of the 90s.
+Download and run the installer from the website, choose the optional components that Unreal needs and leave it to chug away.
+Completed without a hitch.
+I was doing something else at the time and didn't keep track of how long it took.

 ### Run Setup Scripts

-* Next run Setup.bat in the root directory of the repo
-* Spends most of its time downloading binaries that aren't stored in the repo
-* More bandwidth constrained - jumped around a lot but 1 MB/s was typical
+The 26 GB of source code we cloned?
+Doesn't include everything.

+Next step is to run the *Setup.bat* file in the root of the repo.
+This sets up a few dependencies but the only thing that takes any time is downloading additional binary files.
+The script includes a handy progress monitor showing download rate and amount of data transferred.
+The backend for this is clearly more bandwidth constrained than GitHub.
+The reported bandwidth jumped around a lot, but 1 MB/s was typical.

-* Took 75 minutes and added an extra 20 GB on disk
-* Final step needs admin access.
-Popped up a windows admin elevation prompt hidden behind my terminal window.
-Sat there waiting like an idiot until I realized.
+The script completed after 75 minutes and added an extra 20 GB on disk.
+There's one final step that needs admin access.
+Whatever the script is doing pops up a Windows admin elevation prompt.
+In my case it appeared behind my terminal window.
+I sat there like an idiot for ten minutes, waiting for the script to finish, before I realized what had happened.

-* Next GenerateProjectFiles.bat to create visual studio solution for whichever version of VS you have installed (supports 2022 and 2019)
+The second script to run is *GenerateProjectFiles.bat* which creates a Visual Studio solution and project files for whichever version of Visual Studio you have installed (Unreal supports 2022 and 2019).

-* Took about 5 seconds
-* Checked total disk usage and now at 100 GB
+Thankfully, this script only took five seconds.
+I checked my disk storage and noticed that the local UnrealEngine folder was now using 100 GB.

 ### Build

-* Open up the solution, set build configuration to "Development Editor" and target to x64.
-* 130  projects
-* Right click on UE5 *what's this thing called?" and choose build
-* UE has a custom build tool.
-Uses VC build system to build the build tool and then run it.
-* Output nicely integrated into VC output window
+I opened up the solution and had a look around.
+132 projects.
+A single UE5 project for the main engine and 131 supporting components and utilities.
+Following the instructions I picked the "*Development Editor*" configuration and x64 platform.
+Right click on UE5 and then build.

-* Build tool analyses header files, works out dependencies, and determines a set of actions to run.
-6229 in this case.
+Unreal Engine has a custom build tool.
+Building the project runs the *Build.bat* script, passing in configuration and platform as parameters.
+The script builds and runs *UnrealBuildTool*.
+The build tool analyzes header files, works out dependencies and determines a set of actions to run.
+In this case, 6229 of them.

-* Determines number of parallel processes to use based on physical cores and memory available.
-* I have 6 physical cores and 16 GB of memory.
-Tool decided I only had 3GB free (how?) so only 2 parallel actions
+Actions can be executed in parallel.
+The tool determines the number of parallel processes to use based on the number of physical CPU cores and available memory.
+I have 6 physical cores and 16 GB of memory.
+However, the tool decided I only had 3GB of "free" memory and decided that it could only use two processes.
+Looks like I need to buy more memory.

-* In reality was using 30% CPU, 60% memory, 2% disk
-* Each action took 1-10 seconds
-* Total build time of 2 hours (docs say 10 to 40 minutes!)
-* Think I'm going to need more RAM (Docs say 8GB is the minimum)
+Each action seems to take from 1 to 10 seconds to complete.
+My total build time was two hours (the README says it should take 10 to 40 minutes).
+Task manager showed the PC was using 30% CPU, 60% memory and 2% disk during the build.
+Unbelievably, to me, the build worked first time with no errors or warnings reported.

+At the end of this I was up to 200 GB of disk space used.
+Looks like I need a bigger disk drive.

 ### Run

-* Start editor under the debugger
-* Get to splash screen in a few seconds
-* Progress in splash screen
-* Quickly to 45% and then Compiling Shaders (5300)
-* Using 99% of CPU, 85% memory.
-* Counting down.
-Took 5 minutes. *Much faster than first time I tried with 5.1?
-Change in 5.2?*
-* VS using 4.5GB, editor 5GB (with nothing loaded).
-Yes, will need more RAM.

-* Use editor to create my first unreal project.
-Generates VS project and solution, source code from a template.
+The moment of truth.
+Will it actually run?
+I started the debugger.
+The Unreal Editor splash screen appeared after a few seconds.
+The splash screen includes a progress line.
+It quickly got to 45% with the summary "Compiling Shaders (5500)", then "Compiling Shaders (5440)".
+And so on.
+For another five minutes.

+Finally, its running.
+Quick check on memory shows Visual Studio using 4.5 GB and Unreal Editor 5 GB.
+With no project loaded.
+Yes, I definitely need more memory.

+The editor is asking me to create a new project from an existing template.
+I pick Third Person game.
+Without any further prompting, the editor creates a Visual Studio project and solution for my new project and launches another instance of Visual Studio.

-* 74 projects!
-Luckily 73 are from core Unreal Engine and they're already built.
-My project takes a few seconds to build.
-* Also uses custom build tool.
-This time decides  i have 8GB free and can have 5 processes for my 10 actions
+This solution has 74 projects.
+Luckily, 73 are from core Unreal Engine and they're already built.
+My project takes a few seconds to build, also using the custom build tool.
+This time it decides I have 8 GB free and can have 5 processes for my 10 actions.

-* Standard build target for all projects is with the UnrealEditor integrated.
-* Build was quick but when I run it ...
-5500 shaders to compile ...
+The standard build configuration for this project is also "*Development Editor*".
+I've just built a version of my project with an integrated development editor.
+I run it and the editor launches.
+What's this?

+"Compiling Shaders (5500)", "Compiling Shaders (5440)", ...

+That's enough for now.
+I've got Unreal Engine built.
+Next, I need to understand the workflow and find out what is going on with all those shaders.